 Let’s recreate that now.
 I used the ampersand and the list initializer, then entered those quote signs.

-We now see that the quotes on has been added to this list, but why did I create a list?
+We now see that the quotes have been added to this list, but why did I create a list?

 And you see that you can enter a text and then a list of characters that you want to remove from that string.